Skip to main content

 • Product Manager — defines use case requirements and configuration decisions

-• Development Team — builds and tests the integration
+• Development Team — builds and tests the integration; availability from kickoff is critical to timeline

 • Legal Counsel — reviews and negotiates agreements